kinopee0219/capstone/report.md

 #### 3-1.
 Data Preprocessing
 In this section, preprocessing approaches, hold-out and normalization, are explained.

-In this problem, the original datasets are split into train and test datasets so that deep learning models can aquire generalized performance.
+In this problem, the original datasets are split into train and test datasets so that deep learning models can acquire generalized performance.

 This technique is known as **hold-out**.
 The usual test datasets ratio may be 20%, however, in this case, test datasets ratio is 15% because given datasets are not so enough that deep learning model learn from that.

 As for **normalization**, it is conducted within window datasets.
 More concretely speaking, window datasets values are devided by the value of its first index, 0.
-After do that, the values devided are minus 1 in order to set the value range from -1.0 to 1.0.
-This noramlization allows my deep learning models to learn more first and get properly regularization term effect.
-Actually, in this paper, no regularization approch are employed because this don't meet my goal which is to verify CNN potential for time-series forecasting.
+After do that, the values are minus 1 in order to set the value range from -1.0 to 1.0.
+This normalization allows my deep learning models to learn more first and get properly regularization term effect.
+Actually, in this paper, no regularization approach are employed because this don't meet my goal which is to verify CNN potential for time-series forecasting.
 In this time, 10 is employed for the window length.

 ```python